 How did Singapore’s identity evolve?
 Did you know we were once known as “the exotic East”?

-Highlights of Now Boarding: Experience Singapore Through Travel 1800s to 2000s
+Now Boarding: Experience Singapore Through Travel 1800s to 2000s

 Now Boarding: Experiencing Singapore through Travel, 1800s – 2000s guides visitors through the experience of visiting Singapore over the years with artefacts such as postcards, posters, photographs, travel paraphernalia and everyday objects.